srkarthi1982/ansiversa/web/public/app-architecture-summary.md

 - **Mini Apps:** Each app has its own page under `src/pages/` (e.g., `/quiz`, `/resume-builder`), which can import shared components and Alpine stores as needed.

 ### Reusable Components
-- Components live in `src/components/` (e.g., `Button.astro`, `Dropdown.astro`, `Modal.astro`).
+- Shared UI primitives live in the `@ansiversa/components` package (e.g., `Button`, `Dropdown`, `Modal`) and are imported directly from that workspace.
-- Components accept typed props in the frontmatter script block and merge Tailwind class variants to produce consistent styling.
-For example, `Button.astro` builds variant and size class maps before rendering either an anchor or button element based on the presence of `href`.
+- Feature-specific composites now live under `src/features/<feature>/` so each mini app can organize its own presentation layer without duplicating shared primitives.
+Components accept typed props in the frontmatter script block and merge Tailwind class variants to produce consistent styling.
+For example, `Button` builds variant and size class maps before rendering either an anchor or button element based on the presence of `href`.

 ## 3. Client State with Alpine Stores
 - **Bootstrap:** `src/alpineStores/index.ts` imports every store module once so they register globally with Alpine as soon as the bundle loads.